MicroStrategy/rest-api-docs/docs/getting-started/rest-api-architecture.md

 ---
 title: REST API architecture
-description: The MicroStrategy REST framework follows REST conventions to provide a simplified interface for utilizing platform capabilities through JSON data via HTTP(s) protocol.
+description: The Strategy REST framework follows REST conventions to provide a simplified interface for utilizing platform capabilities through JSON data via HTTP(s) protocol.
 ---

-The MicroStrategy REST framework follows REST conventions to provide a simplified interface for utilizing platform capabilities through JSON data via HTTP(s) protocol.
+The Strategy REST framework follows REST conventions to provide a simplified interface for utilizing platform capabilities through JSON data via HTTP(s) protocol.
 You can use the REST framework to perform actions such as:

 - [Authentication](authentication.md)
 - [Retrieve data](../common-workflows/analytics/retrieve-data-from-the-intelligence-server/retrieve-data-from-the-intelligence-server.md)